 by John Ellis

 After moving to the Orlando area, one of my family’s first priorities was finding a church family with whom to worship and serve our Creator and King in the power of the Holy Spirit.
-During our search, we visited a few local churches that, on paper (their statement of faith), seemed to be in accord with our theological distinctives.
+During our search we visited a few local churches that, on paper (their statement of faith), seemed to be in accord with our theological distinctives.
 While not necessarily the most important theological distinctive, eschatology matters.
 Quite a bit, in fact.
 It reveals things about your hermeneutic, Christology, the Church, and the Christian’s ethical role in the here and now.
 And so, while not at the very top our list of priorities, I read with much interest the section in each church’s statement of faith often titled something like “Of the World to Come.”

 Since that section is usually near the very bottom of statements of faith, I pretty much knew what I was going to find based on what came before (if I even got that far).
 Owing to the fact that my wife and I are amillennial and credobaptists, our church options are fairly limited in most communities.
 Orlando is no different.
 This meant combing through church websites and reading dozens of statements of faith.

 Churches that are framed by a dispensationalist hermeneutic or that are Arminian in their soteriology (at least Arminian leaning) reveal themselves fairly early in their statement of faith.
 Which, to be clear, I applaud; I appreciate and compliment churches that are willing to be up front about what they believe.
-All that added up to my family having a fairly limited selection of churches to visit and pray about.
+However, all that added up to my family having a fairly limited selection of churches to visit and pray about.
 And, almost all of those churches had a statement of faith with an eschatology that was ambiguous in a way that led me to believe (correctly, I might add) that while the pastor is reformed(ish, at least, in some instances), the congregation has historically not been and is currently a mix of those who hold to dispensationalism and those who hold to some level of covenant theology/reformed.

 At one Wednesday evening service, the pastor of the church we were visiting was teaching about different eschatological positions.
 Going through postmillennialism, amillennialism, and premillennialism (which he correctly separated into classical premil and the better-known Left Behind styled premil that is steered by pretribulationism).
 Postmil was up first.
-Based on the many questions and comments from the congregation, I could tell that for many of those in attendance, anything other than pretribulationism had been foreign to them prior that evening.
+Based on the many questions and comments from the congregation, I could tell that for many of those in attendance, anything other than pretribulationism had been foreign to them prior to that evening.
 This mimics my own experience.
 Until I went to college, having grown up with a father who was also a hard-core Scofield-styled dispensationalist pastor, I had no idea there were any eschatological positions other than pretrib.

 During the section on amillennialism, the pastor commented on Revelation 20:1-3, specifically the part in verses 2 and 3 that mention the binding of Satan.
 After telling the congregation that amillennialists believe that those verses symbolically refer to Jesus’ victory over Satan, sin, and death that was accomplished during the incarnation, specifically at the cross and Resurrection, the sanctuary was filled with audible gasps of horror from the congregation.
 Those gasps of horror were quickly followed by a barrage of forceful denunciations of such a “heresy.”